 International credit cards are accepted in larger hotels and tourist facilities.
 ATMs are widely available across the country.
 Take care when using ATMs as crime occurs.
 Contact your bank to make sure that your card will work in Trinidad and Tobago.

 Safety and security

-The number of violent crimes, including murders, kidnapping, shootings, armed robbery, rape and home invasions, remains very high on both islands.
-Serious crimes against expatriates and tourists have been reported.
-The inability of the authorities to catch and prosecute offenders also remains a concern.
+The number of violent crimes, including murders, kidnapping, shootings, armed robbery, rape and home invasions, is very high on both islands.
+Serious crimes against expatriates and tourists happen.
+Local authorities have a very poor track record in catching and prosecuting offenders